lailaep/toolshed/README.md

 # toolshed
 Notes on setting up/running bioinformatic tools.
-Everything is stored in the Wiki: https://github.com/lailaep/toolshed/wiki/
+Most info is stored in the Wiki: https://github.com/lailaep/toolshed/wiki/.
+Some scripts will appear here in the repository.
+Happy computering!